AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> data --> edit breaakpoints

-Access the breakpoint editor from the menu :menuselection:`Debug --> Data --> Edit Breakpoints`.
-It allows manipulation of various kinds of
+Access the breakpoint editor from the :menuselection:`Debug --> Data --> Edit Breakpoints` menu.
+It allows you to manipulate the various kinds of
-breakpoints: those at a source location, on a subprogram, at an executable address, on memory access (watchpoints), and on Ada exceptions.
+breakpoints: those at a source location, on a subprogram, at an executable address, on memory access (watchpoints), or on Ada exceptions.

 Double-click on any breakpoint in the list to open the corresponding source editor at the corresponding location.
 Or select the breakpoint and then